yhutter/c-fdg/README.md

 ### Building SDL3
 Information about building SDL3 with `cmake` can be found [here](https://github.com/libsdl-org/SDL/blob/main/docs/README-cmake.md).

-Here's what I did in order to build and install it on my system:
+Here's what I did in order to build and install it on my system (MacOS):

 ```bash
 # Clone the repo